-- To establish and maintain safe, caring and orderly environments for purposeful learning and teaching, - To establish and maintain appropriate balances among individual and collective rights, freedoms and responsibilities, - To clarify and outline expectations for student behaviour while at school, while going to and from school, and while attending any school function or activity at any location, - To ensure a positive human rights environment that cherishes openness, diversity, fairness, and equality.
+- To establish and maintain safe, caring, and orderly environments for purposeful learning and teaching, - To establish and maintain appropriate balances among individual and collective rights, freedom, and responsibilities, - To clarify and outline expectations for student behaviour while at school, while going to and from school, and while attending any school function or activity at any location, - To ensure a positive human rights environment that cherishes openness, diversity, fairness, and equality.

-b.
-Conduct Expectations
+8. Conduct Expectations

-i.
-Acceptable conduct
+a) Acceptable conduct

-We encourage all students to behave in safe, kind and respectful ways.
+We encourage all students to behave in safe, kind, and respectful ways.
 This includes engaging in these responsible behaviours in all learning and school activities (attend classes regularly, be prepared for class, complete all assignments, and use good manners and good common sense)

-- Helping to ensure the school environment is a safe and caring place for all to learn, - Informing an adult of an unsafe individual or behavior, - Modeling respectful and responsible behavior at school, in the community and while acting as school ambassadors. - "As per Section 8 of Human Rights Code of British Columbia, students shall not discriminate against others on the basis of the race, religion, colour, ancestry, place of origin, marital status, family status, age, sex, sexual orientation, gender identity or expression, or physical or mental disability.
-Furthermore, as per Section 7 of the Human Rights Code of British Columbia, no student shall publish or display anything that would indicate an intention to discriminate against another, or expose them to contempt or ridicule, on the aforementioned bases." - Students may be subject to discipline under the school and/or District Code of Conduct for any conduct which has the effect of negatively impacting the school environment, whether that conduct occurs on or off School District property, at a school sponsored function or activity, or otherwise - A search by school officials of a student under their authority or a search of student property may be undertaken if the school has reasonable grounds to believe a school rule has been or will be violated, and that the evidence of that violation will be found in the location or on the person of the student being searched.
+- Respecting self, others, and the school - Helping to ensure the school environment is a safe and caring and orderly place for all to learn, - Informing an adult, in a timely manner (in advance, if possible) of incidents of bullying, harassment, or intimidation - Engaging in purposeful learning activities in a timely manner - Modeling respectful and responsible behavior at school, in the community and while acting as school ambassadors. - As per Section 7 of the Human Rights Code of British Columbia, no student shall publish or display anything that would indicate an intention to discriminate against another, or expose them to contempt or ridicule, on the aforementioned basis."

+- As per Section 8 of the Human Rights Code of British Columbia, a person must not, without a bona fide and reasonable justification discriminate against a person or class of persons regarding accommodation, service, or facility customarily available to the public because of indigenous identity, race, colour, ancestry, place of origin, religion, marital status, family status, physical or mental disability, sex, sexual orientation, gender identity or expression, or age of that person or class of persons. - Students may be subject to discipline under the school and/or District Code of Conduct for any conduct which has the effect of negatively impacting the school environment, whether that conduct occurs on or off School District property, at a school sponsored function or activity, or otherwise - A search by school officials of a student under their authority or a search of student property may be undertaken if the school has reasonable grounds to believe a school rule has been or will be violated, and that the evidence of that violation will be found in the location or on the person of the student being searched.
 Students know that their teachers and other school authorities are responsible for providing a safe learning environment and maintaining order and discipline at school.
-As a result, they must know that, where reasonable grounds exist, this may require searches of students, their lockers and their personal effects and the seizure of prohibited items.
+As a result, they must know that, where reasonable grounds exist, this may require searches of students, their lockers and their personal effects and the seizure of prohibited items. - Students should also be aware that the school may collect, use, and disclose personal information about students for the purposes of investigating and addressing student misconduct, safety, and maintaining order and discipline in school.
+Such collection and use of student information may include information obtained from witnesses or collected from other secondary information sources (e.g. social media).
+All personal information of students collected by the school will be collected in compliance with and under the authority of the Freedom of Information and Protection of Privacy Act (ss.
+26(a), (b), and (c)) and the School Act.
+Questions about the collection, use, or disclosure of student personal information should be directed to the Assistant Superintendent, Stephen Whiffin, at swiffin@sd43.bc.ca b) Unacceptable conduct